Monash University: MADA Gallery

 Known as the Faculty Gallery between 1999 and 2012, the MADA Gallery is a contemporary art gallery located at the university's Caulfield Campus.
-It is used as a teaching aid for the benefit of the students and staff from the faculty as well as the wider community, and is open to the public.
+It is used for teaching and exhibitions.
 The gallery exhibits solo and group shows by academic and professional staff, local, interstate and international artists and curators, and also hosts artist in residency programs.

 Tuition, loans and financial aid

 For international students starting in 2025, tuition fees range from to per academic year for award programs lasting at least one year.
 Domestic students (Note: According to the Higher Education Support Act 2003, domestic students include permanent residents and New Zealand citizens in addition to Australian citizens.) may be offered a federally-subsidised Commonwealth Supported Place (CSP) which substantially decreases the student contribution amount billed to the student.
 The maximum student contribution amount limits that can be applied to CSP students are dependent on the field of study.

 The university also offers several scholarships, which come in the form of bursaries or tuition fee remission.